ashuaru/SPARQL-result-set-visualization/README.md

 6. Start server using command `node app.js` in command prompt.
 In browser, hit http://localhost:4800 to view the app.

 ## Model Training
-1.Update Sample data
+1.Update Sample data.
-2.use cmd `python Graph_training.py` in cmd prompt within file folder and enter
+2.use cmd `python Graph_training.py` in cmd prompt within file folder and enter.

 ## Running VizResu